What indicator outperforms traditional RSI across the board and has a favourable risk/reward ratio?

 As a result, the Connors RSI can be a valuable tool which can be used to construct intra-day strategies with a high probability of success.

 Trading signals are generated based on indicator readings that fall between the values of 0 and 100.

 In general, indicator readings below 5 suggest asset prices are oversold (a buy signal), while indicator readings above 95 suggest asset prices are overbought (a sell signal).

 However, user-defined calculations can be used to alter the default parameters on most of the market’s popular trading platforms.

-The CRSI enhances this approach by stretching the mid-range to broader extremes (with readings below 5 indicating oversold conditions and readings above 95 indicating overbought conditions).
-This deeper indicator range helps to reduce the number of false trading signals and, by extension, limit the possibility of losses when sequential positions are initiated over time.
+The CRSI enhances this approach by stretching the mid-range to broader extremes, with readings below 5 indicating oversold conditions and above 95 indicating overbought conditions.

 Let’s take a closer look at how the CRSI indicator accomplishes this task of relative market outperformance when compared to its more traditional counterparts.

-There are three main components that are used to calculate the values shown in the underlying Connors RSI readings:
+There 3 three main components you'll need to calculate the values shown in the underlying Connors RSI readings: